protieusz/OverLord/README.md

 OverLord is a heavily modified version of Noraneko42L which has been blessed by darakuneko himself for the mod.
 Noraneko42L was originally designed by [darakuneko](https://github.com/darakuneko/Noraneko/tree/main/noraneko42l).

+Entire PCB was designed using EasyEDA.
+I will upload a convert PCB file later.
+Be warn, the conversion might not be accurate and you might see a lot of DRC errors in KiCad but in EasyEDA it is ok since I have a working PCB right now.

+Right now at the moment still working out the kinks of getting the 2nd trackball to scroll and the orientation for the main mouse trackball.
+All the keys are working properly.

 A List Of Mods Made To The Original PCB file by darakuneko:

 -Eliminate the extra 6th columns on each sides.